Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Equivalence Guards. The case with equality

 $Y^{E_i}_\alpha= \sum_{\theta \in \nTheta^{E_i}} \theta(\alpha) \cdot r^{E_i}_{\theta}$. \end{proposition}

 Our aim now is to show that solutions of $\Gamma_{\bnTheta}$ correspond to certain {\em neat} models of $\phi$, defined below.

 \begin{definition} Let $\phi$ be a \GFtEG-sentence in normal form.
-A special structure $\fA\models \phi$ is a {\em \neat model} for $\phi$ if the following conditions hold \begin{romanenumerate} \item the intersection of any $E_i$-class with any $E_j$-class in $\fA$, $i\neq j$ ($i,j\in \{1,\ldots,k\}$) contains at most one element, \item the number of distinct $M_\phi$-counting types realized in $\fA$ is bounded by $\mathfrak{f}(|\phi|)$, for a fixed exponential function $\mathfrak{f}$. \item the size of $A$ is at most doubly exponential in $|\phi|$. \end{romanenumerate} \end{definition} One could refer at this point to Example~\ref{ex:large-no-equality}, where it is shown that condition (ii) of the above Definition could not be obtained if the special symbols of $\phi$ were not declared to be equivalences.
+A special ramified structure $\fA\models \phi$ is a {\em \neat model} for $\phi$ if the following conditions hold \begin{enumerate}[(i)] \item the number of distinct $M_\phi$-cuttings of counting types realized in $\fA$ is bounded by $\mathfrak{f}(|\phi|)$, for a fixed exponential function $\mathfrak{f}$. \item the size of $A$ is at most doubly exponential in $|\phi|$. \end{enumerate} \end{definition} One could refer at this point to Example~\ref{ex:large-no-equality}, where it is shown that condition (i) of the above definition could not be obtained if the special symbols of $\phi$ were not declared to be equivalences, but rather arbitrary transitive relations.

-For technical reasons we additionally distinguish a single $M_\phi$-counting type $\theta\in\nTheta^{E_i}$ that will be required to appear in a model.
+For technical reasons we additionally distinguish an equivalence relation $E_i$ and a single $M_\phi$-counting type $\theta\in\nTheta^{E_i}$ that will be required to appear in a model (as the $M_\phi$-cutting of the counting type of some $E_i$-class).
 This will become important in Section \ref{sec:transitive}.
-Accordingly, let $\uGamma{\bnTheta}{\theta}$ be the system of linear inequalities obtained from $\Gamma_{\bnTheta}$ by adding the inequality:
+Accordingly, let $\uGamma{\bnTheta}{i,\theta}$ be the system of linear inequalities obtained from $\Gamma_{\bnTheta}$ by adding the inequality:

-Observe that the number of inequalities in $\Gamma_{\bnTheta}(\theta)$ is polynomial in $|\AAA_\phi|$, and the number of variables is bounded by $|\AAA_\phi|+(M_\phi+1)^{|\AAA_\phi|}$ (i.e.,~doubly exponential in $|\phi|$).
-Let us also make a small observation concerning solutions of $\uGamma{\bnTheta}{\theta}$ in the lemma below.
+Observe that the number of inequalities in $\Gamma_{\bnTheta}(i,\theta)$ is polynomial in $|\AAA_\phi|$, and the number of variables is bounded by $|\AAA_\phi|+(M_\phi+1)^{|\AAA_\phi|}$ (i.e.,~doubly exponential in $|\phi|$).
+Let us also make a small observation concerning solutions of $\uGamma{\bnTheta}{i,\theta}$ in the lemma below.